Weltpixel/full-page-scroll-magento-2-doc/README.md

                  <ul>
                                 <li>
                                     <strong>Step 1: </strong>
-                                    <br> Before installing Product Reviews & Rating Widget for Magento 2 store please check the extension compatibility.
+                                    <br> Before installing Full Page Scroll for Magento 2 store please check the extension compatibility.
 This extension is currently compatible with the following Magento versions 2.0.X. - 2.4.x.
 It is recommended to install the extension first on a testing server before you install it on a live (production) server.
                                 </li>
                                 <li>
                                     <strong>Step 2: </strong>